St George’s Day Activities (+ 6 Free Colouring Sheets)

-We always enjoy having holiday fun and these St George’s Day activities are just that.
+We always enjoy doing fun holiday activities and these St Georges Day activities are just that.
 Perfect for kids aged 3-12, have fun learning about the holiday while having fun.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**

 We love learning about history and also our heritage.
-We are from the UK, and only in the last 3 years have we moved to America.
-However, I have never talked to Freddie about St George so I thought now would be a perfect time.
+We are English, and only in the last 4 years have we moved to America.
+However, I have never talked to my son about St George so I thought now would be a perfect time.

-On November 30th make sure you check out our fun St Andrew’s Day activities and free Scottish coloring pages too.
+On November 30th make sure you check out our fun St Andrew’s Day activities and free Scottish colouring pages too.